QubesOS/qubes-doc/user/how-to-guides/how-to-update.rst

        # qubes-dom0-update

     Or add arguments to tweak the default behaviour.
-Refer to ``qubes-dom0-update --help``, manpage (if you have them installed) or `manpage on github <https://github.com/QubesOS/qubes-core-admin-linux/blob/main/doc/tools/qubes-dom0-update.rst>`__ (make sure to read the appropriate version).
+Refer to ``qubes-dom0-update --help``, ``man qubes-dom0-update`` or `manpage on github <https://github.com/QubesOS/qubes-core-admin-linux/blob/main/doc/tools/qubes-dom0-update.rst>`__ (make sure to read the appropriate version).

   - To update all updatable templates, in a dom0 terminal: